Steven Roberts

 Biography

-Steve Roberts is Professor of Education & Social Justice in the School of Education, Culture and Society.
-Steve is an internationally recognised expert in research on youth, social class inequality and young people’s transitions to adulthood, and also on the changing nature of men and masculinities.
-The latter includes men’s engagement with risky drinking; sexting; emotionality; computer gaming; violence; domestic labour; compulsory and post-compulsory education; employment.
-He has published widely in a variety of esteemed international journals, including The Sociological ReviewSociologyBritish Journal of Sociology of Education, Continuing Studies in Education, Boyhood Studies, British Educational Research Journal, Journal of Youth Studies, and New Media and Society.
-He is also (co)author of three research monographs, (co)editor of five edited volumes, and co-author of the teaching text book 'Youth Sociology' (Palgrave, 2020).
+Steve Roberts is Professor of Sociology in the School of Social Sciences.
+He is an internationally recognised expert in research in two areas: i) changes and continuitiues in boys and men's masculinity practices, and; ii) inequalities in young people’s transitions to adulthood.
+The former includes boys and men’s engagement with trisky drinking; sexting; the manosphere; computer gaming; emotionality; violence; domestic labour; paid care work; compulsory and post-compulsory education.
+Steve has published widely in a variety of esteemed international journals, including The Sociological ReviewSociologyBritish Journal of Sociology, Journal of Youth Studies, and New Media and Society.
+He is also (co)author of three monographs, (co)editor of six edited volumes, and co-author of the teaching text book 'Youth Sociology' (Palgrave, 2020).

 Supervision interests